 - Be conducted across several types of clinical service (e.g., evaluation or treatment, children or adults, speech, language, cognitive-communication or swallowing disorder).
 Students are encouraged to distribute their 25 hours over various types of clinical services and sessions.

 - Be conducted in person or via video.
 Students can observe “live” clinical sessions or they can observe the delivery of client services through video recordings, as long as the recordings are done as part of a class or given to the student by a clinical supervisor.
 All of these hours are acceptable as long as the live or videotaped services are guided by a certified SLP and documentation of time spent in supervised observation is verified by that professional in writing.

 4) Observation hours are not the same as volunteer hours.
 The observation hour requirement is separate from volunteering, which students may complete in addition to observing if they so choose.
 With clinical observation, students shadow or observe a speech-language pathology or audiology professional providing clinical services.
 With volunteering, students provide hands-on support to professionals, which can take on a variety of forms (e.g., clerical work, administrative support, computer support, etc.).
 There is no requirement to volunteer, although volunteering experience in Speech and Hearing Sciences or a related field can be included on graduate school applications.

 Who Can Observe

-SPHSC 495: Guided Observations in Speech and Hearing Sciences (1 cr, Offered AWSpSu)
+SPHSC 495: Guided Observations in Speech and Hearing Sciences (1 cr, Offered Quarterly)

-All undergraduate students may also register for SPHSC 495 to obtain observation hours with faculty by watching and discussing videos of recorded treatment and diagnostic sessions.
-This course is offered quarterly and students may register for a total of 4 credits (up to four quarters).
+SPHSC 2nd Year majors and SPHSC Postbacs may register for SPHSC 495 to obtain observation hours with faculty by watching and discussing videos of recorded treatment and diagnostic sessions.
+This course is offered quarterly and students may register up to 3 quarters.

 Tracking Observation Hours

-Please note that speech-language pathology and audiology observation hours must be tracked on separate logs.
+Please note that speech-language pathology and audiology observation hours must be tracked separately.